freekrai/freekrai.github.io/_posts/2017-04-07-rolling-your-own-vpn-server.md

 Dan walks through how to set up OpenVPN on your own machine, which works great.

-I use ExpressVPN myself currently as my primary VPN which is nice.
+I use [ExpressVPN](http://www.expressrefer.com/refer-a-friend/30-days-free/?referrer_id=9547199&utm_campaign=referrals&utm_medium=copy_link&utm_source=referral_dashboard) myself currently as my primary VPN which is nice if you don't want to roll your own VPN server.